Oxoa-Networks/OX-Node/Guide.md

 ### Login using Remote Desktop Protocol (RDP) available on all windows with ip and port 53579 Ex: 111.111.11.11:53579

 Configuration
-16) ASAP - On desktop, disable all lock screen, screen blank set to never on settings - on privacy options
+16) ASAP - On linux desktop, go to settings > privacy options > screen disable all lock screen, screen blank set to never and turn off automatic screen lock.

 Truning on networking protocols